 - You need extra storage space for these.

 Handheld Dyson Vacuums

-- Not as powerful as full machines.
+- Not as powerful suction as complete machines.

 Cordless Dyson Vacuums

 The Dyson cordless range has picked up in popularity.
 This is partly due to the mentioned fuss Dyson caused in announcing that these are now its focus.

 Beyond this, there are environmental and financial benefits to cordless vacuums.
 Since batteries power them, they could dramatically reduce your electricity bill.
 Some of Dyson’s cordless machines come with rechargeable batteries as well, to save you the hassle of replacing them.

 There is one problem, though.
 An investigation by Consumer Reports, published in 2019, found that Dyson cordless models are somewhat unreliable and aren’t built to last (2).